ZzzhHe/ZzzhHe/README.md

 # Hi!
 I'm Zhuohao. 👋

-I'm a master's student at the University of Waterloo.
-I have a passion for **Computer Graphics** and Real-time Rendering, working on projects in OpenGL/Vulkan to make on-screen visuals more realistic.
-Additionally, I am exploring **Game Development** by learning Unity, participating in game jams, and implementing mechanics inspired by famous game.
+🧑🏻‍💻 I'm a master's student at the University of Waterloo.

+🚀 I have a passion for **Computer Graphics** and Real-time Rendering, working on projects in OpenGL/Vulkan to make on-screen visuals more realistic.

+🕹️ I am exploring **Game Development** by learning Unity, participating in game jams, and implementing mechanics inspired by famous game.

 ## Projects